 A visit to Kiddie Park, a local landmark since 1947, is a must if you’re visiting with youngsters 12 years old and under.
 Several of the 16 rides are original to the park.
 Ron Adams, president of the Bartlesville Amusement Park Association, says he has fond memories of the park from his childhood and the park is still popular with kids today.

-Other features at Kiddie Park include a magician on Wednesday evenings and clowns on Fridays.
+Other features at Kiddie Park include a clown on Friday evenings.
 Characters such as Sponge Bob or Minnie Mouse are also known to make appearances.
 A snack bar is available with affordable treats.

 Worth Another Visit